CBD or Genting? Chilly weather in S’pore as temperature dips to 20.3 deg C, lowest so far in 2026

 SINGAPORE – It almost felt like autumn in Singapore as the mercury fell on Feb 19 following days of incessant rain.

-Areas like Clementi, Newton and Jurong Island experienced temperatures as low as 21 deg C at around 9pm, according to data on the Meteorological Service Singapore (MSS) website.
-Places like Jurong West and Sentosa Island also saw temperatures falling to almost 21 deg C.
+According to data on the MSS website, areas such as Clementi, Newton and Jurong Island experienced temperatures as low as 21 deg C around 9pm.
+Places such as Jurong West and Sentosa island also saw temperatures falling to almost 21 deg C.

 Netizens took to social media to share photos and videos of the uncommon weather conditions.

-Facebook user Karan Vir posted a photo showing the tops of Marina Bay Sands Singapore’s iconic towers obscured by dark clouds.
+Facebook user Karan Vir posted a photo showing the tops of Marina Bay Sands’ iconic towers obscured by dark clouds.

-“Thought I saw three chimneys and smoke,” quipped another user in the comments.
+“Thought I saw three chimneys and smoke,” quipped another Facebook user in the comments.

-User Boon Tong Teo posted a video of the gloomy conditions in Tanjong Pagar, where buildings were barely visible through the rain and fog.
-The Facebook user likened it to Genting Highlands, a popular tourist spot in Malaysia known for its cool weather.
+Social media user Boon Tong Teo posted a video of the gloomy conditions in Tanjong Pagar, where buildings were barely visible through the rain and fog.
+The Facebook user likened the conditions to Genting Highlands, a popular tourist spot in Malaysia known for its cool weather.

 Elsewhere in Singapore, Facebook user Emily Leong posted a photo of a fog-covered skyline that illustrated the “low visibility” due to the incessant rain.

 Rain fell across Singapore throughout the afternoon and into the evening on Feb 19.
-MSS stations around the central region of the island recorded rainfall from 2pm to 8pm.
+MSS stations around the central region recorded rainfall from 2pm to 8pm.

-Areas like Kent Ridge and Buona Vista saw more than 135mm of rain over the day, higher than the highest daily rainfall recorded in the first fortnight of February, which was 108.6 mm around the Jurong Pier area.
+Areas such as Kent Ridge and Buona Vista saw more than 135mm of rain over the day, higher than the highest daily rainfall recorded in the first fortnight of February, which was 108.6 mm around the Jurong Pier area.

 Relatively drier weather is expected to follow, though brief localised thundery showers may still occur on several afternoons, it added.